phlask/phlask-data-handlers/README.md

 2. Run pip install -r requirements.txt (Python 2), or pip3 install -r requirements.txt (Python 3)
 3. Then run the following: "python server.py" in the dashboard/backend directory

-*** Make Sure to Uncomment this line in server.py before step 3
+*** Make sure this line in server.py is uncommeted before step 3

 ```python
 if(__name__ == "__main__"):